JCSDA/jedi-stack/README.md

 * Other

 ### Packages
-The individual packages should be downloaded and placed under`pkg`
+The individual packages should be downloaded, untarred and placed under`pkg`.
+Most build scripts will look for directory `pkg/pkgName-pkgVersion` e.g. `pkg/hdf5-1.10.3`.

 ### Compiler options
+Set the default compiler to build the stack.
 `export COMPILER="gnu-7.3.0"

 ### MPI options
+Set the default MPI flavour to build the stack.
 `export MPI=""` # Disable MPI for some software e.g. HDF5, NetCDF, Boost, etc.

 `export MPI="openmpi-3.1.2"`